IPv6: Stateless address autoconfiguration (SLAAC)

 IPv6 hosts configure themselves automatically.
 Every interface has a self-generated link-local address and, when connected to a network, conflict resolution is performed and routers provide network prefixes via router advertisements.
 Stateless configuration of routers can be achieved with a special router renumbering protocol.
 When necessary, hosts may configure additional stateful addresses via Dynamic Host Configuration Protocol version 6 (DHCPv6) or static addresses manually.

 Like IPv4, IPv6 supports globally unique IP addresses.
 The design of IPv6 intended to re-emphasize the end-to-end principle of network design that was originally conceived during the establishment of the early Internet by rendering network address translation obsolete.
 Therefore, every device on the network is globally addressable directly from any other device.

 A stable, unique, globally addressable IP address would facilitate tracking a device across networks.
 Therefore, such addresses are a particular privacy concern for mobile devices, such as laptops and cell phones.

-To address these privacy concerns, the SLAAC protocol includes what are typically called "privacy addresses" or, more correctly, "temporary addresses", codified in RFC 4941, "Privacy Extensions for Stateless Address Autoconfiguration in IPv6".
+To address these privacy concerns, the SLAAC protocol includes what are typically called "privacy addresses" or, more correctly, "temporary addresses".
 Temporary addresses are random and unstable.
 A typical consumer device generates a new temporary address daily and will ignore traffic addressed to an old address after one week.
 Temporary addresses are used by default by Windows since XP SP1, macOS since (Mac OS X) 10.7, Android since 4.0, and iOS since version 4.3.
 Use of temporary addresses by Linux distributions varies.

 Renumbering an existing network for a new connectivity provider with different routing prefixes is a major effort with IPv4.
 With IPv6, however, changing the prefix announced by a few routers can in principle renumber an entire network, since the host identifiers (the least-significant 64 bits of an address) can be independently self-configured by a host.

 The SLAAC address generation method is implementation-dependent.
 IETF recommends that addresses be deterministic but semantically opaque.